LIVESTOCK HEALTH (PARASITES) – WELL DETAILED

 • Eggs are passed out with faeces,

-• The outer covering is digested and the young worm emerges.
+• The outer covering is digested, and the young worm emerges.

-• This bores into the blood vessels and is carried to specific muscles such as the tongue, heart, thigh muscles.
+• This bores into the blood vessels and is carried to specific muscles such as the tongue, heart, and thigh muscles.

-• It develops into an encysted form called bladder-worm.
+• It develops into an encysted form called bladderworm.

 Control of Tapeworms

-• Meat should be well cooked before eating.
+• Meat should be well-cooked before eating.

-• Use of drugs in primary host.
+• Use of drugs in a primary host.

 • Meat inspection by meat inspectors] veterinary officers.

-• Use of pit latrines by man.
+• Use of pit latrines by men.

 Nematodes (Roundworms)